 - 3: Semgrep failed to parse a file in the specified language.

 - 4: Semgrep encountered an invalid pattern.

 - 5: Semgrep configuration is not valid YAML.

 - 6: Rule with

 --dangerously-allow-arbitrary-code-execution-from-ruleswas not set.
 See

-10: Semgrep exceeded max memory while matching.
+- 10: Semgrep exceeded maximum memory while matching.
 See